0xNullLight/Project-3/README.md

 - Result display

 API integration:
-- Use fetch or a library like axios to make requests to the Django API endpoints.
+- Use fetch to make requests to the Django API endpoints.

 State management:
 Use React's built-in state management to manage:
-- Selected quiz
 - Current question
 - User answers
 - Score